ejtaal/gaia-web/README.md

   - Local neighbourhood only
   - Search data for clusters by calculating star densities
 - Datasets:
+  - ~~Add nebulae / dust clouds based on suitable astro photographs~~
+    - add many more
-  - Add nebulae / dust clouds based on suitable astro photographs (could use help from a GSLS expert on how to efficiently create volumetric clouds as this seems to be a highly tricky thing to make)
+    - could use help from a GLSL expert on how to efficiently create volumetric clouds as this seems to be a highly tricky thing to make
   - focus on high density anomolies (globular/open clusters/nebulae), so this will rely on prior appropriate binning and using that to generate only star data for high density regions found.
-  - Import
+  - Import more nebulae
 - Annotate interesting features, e.g.:
-  - Open clusters
+  - ~~done: Open clusters~~
   - Globular clusters (if present in data?)
   - Famous constellations / star systems (binaries etc)
   - known exoplanet hosts